marcodiiga/marcodiiga.github.io/_posts/2015-09-17-box-stacking-problem.markdown

       // Three conditions to pile i on top of j:
       //  - j has a bigger base than i
       //  - it is actually convenient to pile i on j than leaving i alone
-      //  - i and j are NOT two rotations of the same box ~ this condition can
+      //  - i and j are NOT two rotations of the same box ~ this condition is
-      //    be commented out if the problem were to be allowed multiple instances
-      //    of the same box
+      //    ALWAYS satisfied since the same box cannot be piled on itself
+      //    since one dimension can be greater than the other but the last one
-      if (hasABiggerBase(allRotations[j], allRotations[i]) == true &&
+      //    will always be equal (and not strictly greater '<') than itself if (hasABiggerBase(allRotations[j], allRotations[i]) == true &&
           maximumHeightForTopBox[j] + allRotations[i].height >
-                                         maximumHeightForTopBox[i] &&
-          allRotations[j].boxId != allRotations[i].boxId) {
+                                         maximumHeightForTopBox[i]) {
         maximumHeightForTopBox[i] = maximumHeightForTopBox[j] +
                                     allRotations[i].height;
       }